| | | |

 • Sliders: Add to buns with ham, bacon, or pulled pork.

-Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+• Refrigerate: Store in an airtight container for up to 4 days.
+Press parchment or plastic wrap directly on the surface to limit drying.

-To Reheat: Reheat gently on the stovetop or in the microwave, stirring in a splash of milk to loosen the sauce if needed.
+• Reheat: Reheat gently on the stovetop or in the microwave with added milk, stirring frequently to restore creaminess.

 Next level mac and cheese in a serving bowl, ready to enjoy.